 And they can be used to guide your entire team on how to conduct prospecting calls, qualifying calls, onboarding calls and on supporting enquiries based on best practice.

-Creating a Sales Playbook
+How to create a Sales Playbook

-To create an effective Sales Playbook you’ll need input from anyone who deals with your customers in a sales role (especially your top sales people) along with team members who help create and understand your products, their benefits, and how to explain both to other people.
+To create an effective Sales Playbook, you’ll need input from anyone who deals with your customers in a sales role (especially your top salespeople), along with team members who help create and understand your products, their benefits, and how to explain both to other people.

-You can create Playbooks for your entire sales process, or it might be the case that you just need them for particular parts of the sales process.
+You can create Sales Playbooks for your entire sales process, or it might be the case that you just need them for particular parts of the sales process.